-VWC (Volumetric Water Content) of soil samples
+How to Measure VWC (Volumetric Water Content) of Soil Samples

 This technical article discusses a simple procedure for graphing the volumetric water content, (VWC) of soil samples.

 Volumetric water content is a numerical measure of soil moisture.
 It is simply the ratio of water volume to soil volume.
 Another equally valid measurement is GWC, gravimetric water content, which measures weight rather than volume.

 Graphing the VWC for a soil sample is a simple process.
 Anyone who can use a measuring cup or scale, can do it.

 Tools you will Need to Measure Soil Moisture

 - A VH400 soil moisture sensor probe from Vegetronix.

 - A soil moisture sensor probe reader, or a multimeter to measure probe voltage.

 - 10, one quart yogurt containers with lids.

 - Measuring cups and scales.